 Important Feature: The last verses of Mark (16:9-20) are not in the best and oldest Greek manuscripts.
-Conservative Bible scholars believe that these verses were added by a scribe.
+Conservative Bible scholars believe that a scribe added these verses.
 The fourth-century church fathers Eusebius and Jerome noted that almost all Greek manuscripts available to them lacked verses 9-20.
 John MacArthur comments: "...these verses should always be compared with the rest of Scripture, and no doctrine should be formulated based solely on them."
 The MacArthur Bible Handbook, p.325.